tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 * **Test Type** Validation

 See also:
-* [Test Types](../guide/bdqtest/index.md#22-test-types-non-normative) in the bdqtest: term-list document.
+* [Test Types](../guide/bdqtest/index.md#3-test-types-non-normative) in the BDQ Tests: Concepts, Types, and Use document.
 * [Test Types](../guide/users/index.md#31-test-types-non-normative) in the User Guide.

 > **Alternative Pattern: metric + analytical threshold**